Geology CSS Syllabus 2027

 8. Principles of Sedimentology and StratigraphyBoggs, S

-9. Stratigraphy and historical geology of PakistanKazmi, A.H and Abbasi, I.A
+9. Stratigraphy and Historical Geology of PakistanKazmi, A.H and Abbasi, I.A

 10. Igneous and Metamorphic PetrologyBest, M.G.,